 To boost your heart health, start by changing what’s on your plate.
 Whether you're trying to prevent future heart problems, are already living with high blood pressure or high cholesterol, or have a problem like atrial fibrillation, which often results from a diet-related heart problem, making simple tweaks to your diet could have big benefits.
 Here are some guidelines to follow.

 Believe the hype.
 Eating heart-healthy really does matter.
 One study of more than 42,000 healthy women found that those who ate a diet that emphasized vegetables, lean meats, grains, and low-fat dairy were 31% less likely to die in the next 6 years than women with unhealthy diets.

 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including blood pressure and cholesterol screenings, at no cost to you.
 Learn more.

 Don't diet.
 A crash diet may work if you're trying to fit into a dress by next month.
 But if you're trying to improve your heart health, cycling through different fad diets won't help.
-Diets that demonize one type of food -- whether it's carbs or fat -- don't work either.
+Diets that rule out one type of food -- whether it's carbs or fat -- don't work either.
 Instead, take a sensible approach.
 Focus on lean meats, vegetables, and whole grains to get long-term benefits for your heart and your waistline.

 Avoid caffeine.
 If you have atrial fibrillation, caffeine and other stimulants can trigger symptoms.

 Choose meats wisely.
 Red meat is usually high in saturated fat, which is bad for your heart.
 That doesn't mean you have to banish meat from your diet.
 Just be savvy.
-Choose the leanest cuts and always cut off the fat.
+Choose the leanest cuts, and always cut off the fat.
 Look for cuts such as sirloin, flank, rump roast, and tenderloin.
-Or, choose pork tenderloin, turkey or chicken breast, as an alternative.
+Or choose pork tenderloin, turkey, or chicken breast as an alternative.